Analyst-John-Mburu/Customer-Churn-Analysis-Using-power-bi/README.md

 # Customer-Churn-Analysis-Using-power-bi
- AnalyzING and visualize risk factors to proactively prevent churn.
+ Analyzing and visualize risk factors to proactively prevent churn.